Hadaward/tfma-standalone/README.md

 # Transformice Adventures Standalone
-Transformice Adventures Standalone (TAS) is a program developed in NodeJS in support of the ElectronJS and Request libraries.
-It allows you to play on the desktop and also temporarily fixes the current problem with the game chat not working.
+Transformice Adventures Standalone is an unofficial standalone developed in Electron with the aim of allowing the game to be easily opened.
+TAS contain extra features such as fixing the game chat bug and Debug mode that allows access to resources still in the experimental stage.

 # Changelog